DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P02/727/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in a math equation in infix form and converts it to postfix form using a stack to order how it is displayed
+This program is written in C++ and it takes in a math equation in infix form and converts it to postfix form using a stack to order how it is displayed

 ### Files